ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Token contract lists**

 - Since assets will have a new address on layer 2, if there is a token list resource available please share.

-**How long has the project been live?**

-- Newer projects that have not been battle-tested by users are less likely to be listed.

-**What wallets can users use to access this layer 2?**

-- What is the public RPC information for the network?
-(RPC URL, Chain ID, Currency Symbol, Block Explorer URL)
-- What wallets natively support this layer 2?

-**Has this project undergone an external security audit or bug bounty?**

-- Whether through audit, an internal security team or some other method, your product's security must be reliably tested.
-This reduces the risk to our users and shows us that you take security seriously.

-**Has the project maintained its users over time?**

-- We will consider metrics such as TVL history, transaction statistics, and whether it is used by known companies or projects

-**Is the project being actively maintained?**

-- We won't list a layer 2 that doesn't have an active team working on project.

-**Is there a block explorer?**

-- Listed projects require a working block explorer to allow users to easily navigate the chain.

-### Other criteria: the nice-to-haves {#nice-to-haves}

 ## Add your layer 2 {#add-exchange}